Industry page

 Roadside jobs are time-sensitive and operationally noisy.
 Customers are stressed, technician availability shifts constantly, and the office needs an accurate live picture of what is happening.

-Auto Ollie is well positioned here because the platform story already centres on dispatch, mobile technicians, live status, and job history.
+This is one of the strongest fits because the product already centres on dispatch, mobile technicians, live status, and job history.

 • Urgent jobs create communication gaps between dispatcher, driver or technician, and customer.